QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 When selecting an association, the directed one is shown by default, but after clicking on the undirected one, it will switch

 ![associations](images/associations.png)

+After creating an association, in the **Property view** you can add a direction, set the multiplicity, transform it to a composition/aggregation/... etc. rather easily.

 * **Special associations**